ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Dust Collection

-Please consider collecting deposits dust from miners periodically (who create a lot of small UTXOs)
+Please consider collecting deposits dust from miners periodically (who create a lot of small UTXOs).

-If left unchecked, these *dusty* wallets can result in too many outputs in the wallet and problems operating the node.
+Ergo is based on the extended-UTXO model.
+A side-effect of UTXOs is a term coined *dust*.
+Dust refers to fractional values of ERG and is usually below the protocol fee, miner wallets are prone to becoming *dusty* with the stream of rewards coming into thier wallet.
+All these excess UTXOs can cause a slowdown and ultimately, make your node inaccessible.

 To solve,